Announcing InfluxDB 1.0 Beta - A Big Step Forward for Time Series

 One last special call out worth mentioning in the 1.0 beta that will be of great interest to Grafana users, is the merging of PR #6792.

-This commit optimizes `SHOW TAG VALUES` so that it avoids the `SELECT` query engine execution and iterator creation.
+SELECT query engine execution and iterator creation.
 There are also optimizations to reduce individual memory allocations and to reduce in-memory heap size by only operating on one measurement at a time.
 Execution time has been reduced to approximately 900ms for 500,000 rows.
 This is about 2µs per row.
 Of this time, approximately 1µs is spent retrieving and sorting the row and 1µs is spent encoding into JSON and writing to the response body.

 This execution time makes this version of InfluxDB work well for Grafana users with a large number of series that are building new graphs or using template variables.

 - Download and get started with InfluxDB v1.0 Beta